-Your agency might have experts in community management, brand monitoring, content strategy, and other ongoing services, but when it comes to targeted promotions, where should your team start?
+Your agency might have experts in community management, brand monitoring, content strategy, and other ongoing services, but in regards to targeted promotions, where should your team start?

 - How is a campaign different from a social media strategy?
 A strategy is an approach to social media marketing.
 It often includes several campaigns over a longer period of time.

 - Why should social media campaigns be strategic?
-Social campaigns require extensive research and planning – in other words, a strategy.
+Social campaigns require extensive research and planning.
 Without a strategy, a campaign is just a series of loosely related social media posts.

 When planning and implementing social media campaigns, agencies have an advantage over individual brands thanks to retained knowledge, dedicated software, and well-crafted playbooks.

 Your agency can benefit from: